-EPL_b – The equipment is fine during normal operation, standard malfunctions, like static charge build up, are anticipated.
+EPL_b – The equipment is fine during normal operation, standard malfunctions, like a static charge, build-up, are anticipated.

-EPLC_a – Required for equipment in high risk atmospheres.
-This covers all standard operation and all malfunctions.
+EPLC_a – Required for equipment in high-risk atmospheres.
+This covers all standard operations and all malfunctions.

 At TS Pumps, we have a wide range of Centrifugal Pumps that are available with ATEX certification.
 Our ATEX Centrifugal Pump range includes: